erickp-paz/erickp-paz/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Deeper Systems
-- 🌱 I’m currently learning Javascript, React, React Native and
+- 🌱 I’m currently learning Javascript, React and React Native
 - 📫 How to reach me: ericknathan.paz@gmail.com